At a Glance

 - Tasks: Support clients with mental health challenges through skill training and education.

-- Company: Join a community-focused team dedicated to improving lives through mental health support.
+- Company: Join a community-focused team dedicated to improving lives of those with severe mental illness.

 - Benefits: Enjoy flexible hours, potential remote work, and a supportive team environment.

-- Why this job: Make a real difference in people's lives while gaining valuable experience in mental health services.
+- Why this job: Make a real impact in people's lives while gaining valuable experience in mental health services.

-- Qualifications: High School diploma required; experience in behavioral health preferred.
+- Qualifications: High School diploma required; experience in behavioral health preferred; peer support training needed.

 The predicted salary is between 30000 - 45000 £ per year.